oktal3700/tyre/README.md

 `tyre` is generic TYpe erasuRE for c++.

-`tyre` is a tiny (400 LOC) header-only C++17 library with no dependencies except the standard library.
+`tyre` is a tiny (under 500 LOC) header-only C++17 library with no dependencies except the standard library.

 `tyre` provides a single new abstraction: `tyre::any`.